fr33w1f1/rag_system/readme.md

 ### RAG-Specific Learnings
 - **Document Processing and Chunking Matter**:
-  - PyMuPDF4LLM faster than docling.
+  - PyMuPDF4LLM is faster than docling.
 More to try: Markitdown, MinerU...
-  - Header Markdown preserves and gives more context to each chunk
+  - Header Markdown preserves and gives more context to each chunk and between chunks

 - **Vector DB**:
     - Qdrant has more advanced search and filter
-    - Chroma for simplicity and fast prototype project
+    - Chroma for simplicity and fast for prototype projects
-    - Should try Milvus (pretty much the same as Qdrant at small-scale project)
+    - Should try Milvus (pretty much the same as Qdrant for a small-scale project)

 - **Retrieval Optimization**:
-  - Can find the embedding model at https://huggingface.co/spaces/mteb/leaderboard
+  - Find the embedding model at https://huggingface.co/spaces/mteb/leaderboard
-  - Hybrid search (Dense + BM25).
-But sometimes metadata filtering then vector search works well
+  - Hybrid search (Dense + BM25) (is already in Qdrant).
+But sometimes metadata filtering then vector search work well
   - Reranking using Cohere API (can switch to local reranker like bge-reranker)
+  - Not always, but Query expansion (rewrite the question into 1 or more) HyDE can work
+  - Caching the most frequent Q&A pair for fast retrieval.
+Fuzzy matching is perfectly enough for my case

 - **Memory**:
-  - Some last messages should enough for short term memory.
-Sqlite should be fine
+  - Some last messages should be enough for short-term memory.
+SQLite should be fine
   - [mem0.ai](https://mem0.ai/) for more sophisticated memory management

 - **Evaluation**:
   - Ragas metrics, use LLM as a Judge.
-Also can simply use cosine similarity.
-Final evaluator should be human
+Can also simply use cosine similarity.
+The final evaluator should be human
   - Langfuse Tracing.
 New version of Mlflow can do it too